iyinusa/python_algorithms_and_data_structures/README.md

-# python_algorithms_and_data_structures
+# Python Algorithms and Data Structures
- A collection of Python Algorithms and Data Structures
+ A collection of Python Algorithms and Data Structures.
+ This collection has varieties of algorithms and data structures problems and solutions.
+This will be updated upon new solutions.